 Remember the time you have with your child is bounded, once they are grown up they will go on their way to pursue their dream and career.
-You have a short span to make an impact on their lives & it is important that you don’t allow anything to come in between.
+You have a short span to make an impact over their lives & it is important that you don’t allow anything to come in between.

 Take time out with your children as often as possible

 .. hungry to learn

 Apart from just the regular studies, there are a number of things we can teach our children which they will be quite keen to learn.